 |Botanical Name||Pinus radiata|

-|Common Name||Monterey pine, insignis pine|
+|Common Name||Monterey pine, insignis pine, radiata pine|

 |Plant Type||Evergreen tree|

-|Soil Type||Sandy, sandstone|
+|Soil Type||Sandy, fast-draining|

-|Soil pH||4 to 7|
+|Soil pH||Neutral to acidic|

 How to Grow Monterey Pine